What exactly is social anxiety and how can music therapy help me to manage it?

 Music therapy involves using therapeutic techniques along with music in a variety of ways to meet the physical and emotional needs of patients.
 This includes two main branches- active and passive music therapy.
 In active music therapy, a music therapist engages the patient in a variety of different exercises.
 This can include, but is not limited to, singing or playing an instrument.
 Passive music therapy is just as helpful, but involves a patient listening to either live or recorded music.

-During a music therapy session, a licensed music therapist will use a combination of both active and passive music therapy to address a patient’s needs.
+During a music therapy session, a licensed music therapist will use a combination of both active and passive music therapy.
 Sessions are individualized to a patient’s specific needs.

 For patients with social anxiety specifically, a music therapist will work with the patient to both reduce the patient’s anxiety and increase the patient’s social skills.